Once upon a time, the words “coding” or “web development” conjured up images of data-obsessed computer aficionados.

 - What will my day-to-day look like when studying at a coding bootcamp?

-- What kind of salary can I expect on completion?
+- What kind of salary can I expect?

 - How do I choose the right coding bootcamp for me?